nickpoorman/kdev/README.md

 ```
 Valid codes:
 * AUTH_SUCCESSFUL - the authorization process was successfully completed
+* SET_NOTIFICATION_SEEN_SUCCESSFUL - if setting a notification to seen was successful

 TODO: If an io-api client disconnects, automatically reconnect them.